McMartin/FRUT/README.md

 ## Getting started

-Let's consider that you have a copy of [JUCE][github-juce], a copy of [JUCE.cmake][github-juce-cmake] and a JUCE project called `MyGreatProject` following this folder structure:
+Let's consider that you have a copy of [JUCE][github-juce], a copy of [JUCE.cmake][github- juce-cmake] and a JUCE project called `MyGreatProject` following this folder structure:

         <root>
         ├── JUCE/